sourcevault/nutzen/readme.md

   - `boolean`
   - `[boolean,any]`

-2. provide it as first argument into `valleydate` as shown below :
+2. provide it as first argument into `holplon.types` as shown below :

 ```js
 var IS = require("hoplon").types